 Horticulture Technology: Diploma

 The program curriculum and the success of KPU's diploma graduates have established the Horticulture Technology Diploma with or without specialization as a highly valued credential in the workplace.
-The Diploma program uniquely combines theory and technique with the practice of horticulture.
-Students learn how to use the tools and technologies that are an everyday part of industry practice.
+The Diploma program combines theory and technique with best horticulture practice.
+Students learn how to use the tools and technologies that are an everyday part of industry workplace.
 The program also provides students with a foundation in horticulture science.
-Students develop an understanding of the environmental requirements for optimum plant growth and the limits of technology.
+Students develop an understanding of the environmental requirements for optimum plant growth.
 Best practice and sustainability are key learning outcomes.

 The Diploma in Horticulture Technology can be completed without specialization or by choosing one of three specializations:

 Graduates of a KPU Horticulture Technology Diploma with or without specialization can pursue one of KPU's Bachelor of Horticulture Science degree programs, with a choice between the Urban Ecosystems major or the Plant Health major.
 (Please refer to the Urban Ecosystems or Plant Health section of the calendar for details.)

 Students can combine their diploma education with the enhanced horticulture science knowledge at the degree level and earn two credentials (Diploma and Degree).
 Those who wish to pursue this option should meet with the Faculty of Science and Horticulture Degree Advisor to discuss applying credit to one of these unique School of Horticulture degree programs.

 KPU Bachelor of Business Administration

 A successful career progression in horticulture often leads to a management role.
 The Horticulture Technology diploma programs include a foundation in business skills and graduates may be eligible to apply over 30 program credits towards KPU's Bachelor of Business Administration in Entrepreneurial Leadership.